NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

 * **OpenSees**: The workflow applications require an installation of `OpenSees <http://opensees.berkeley.edu/>`_ to carry out structural analysis using the finite element method.

-* **DAKOTA**: The workflow applications require an installation of `DAKOTA <https://dakota.sandia.gov/>`_ to handle and propogate the uncertainties defined in the input files for the workflow applications.
+* **DAKOTA**: The workflow applications require an installation of `DAKOTA <https://dakota.sandia.gov/>`_ to handle and propagate the uncertainties defined in the input files for the workflow applications.

 * **Python**: The workflow requires at least Python 3.7.